IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic build
 {: #bluemix_ic_build}

 Call the IBM Containers build service to build a Docker image locally or in your private {{site.data.keyword.Bluemix_notm}} repository.
 This command calls the Docker CLI.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/build/" target="_blank">build</a> command in the Docker help.
+For more information, see the [build](https://docs.docker.com/reference/commandline/build/){: new_window} command in the Docker help.

 ```
 bluemix ic build -t TAG|--tag TAG [--no-cache] [-p|--pull] [-q|--quiet] DOCKERFILE_LOCATION